Skip to main content

-Why You Should Use Biomejs Over Prettier and ESLint
+Why You Should Use BiomeJS Over Prettier and ESLint

 BiomeJS is an all-in-one code formatter and linter that provides a unified alternative to tools like Prettier and ESLint.
 By eliminating the need to manage multiple tools and their configurations, Biome simplifies the development workflow.
 This article explores why Biome is a superior choice and demonstrates how to get started with it.